 Leadership is the foundation for all organizations.
 Leaders set high standards for themselves and are an example to those they expect to lead.
-ALA leaders are ambassadors of the Association and should strive to be their best.
-In addition to ALA experience, effective and ultimately successful Association leaders aspire to develop within themselves the following attributes: vision, communication, passion for the Association, reliability, inclusiveness, balance, respect and collaboration.
-Effective leaders mentor others to develop these attributes and become the next leaders.
+ALA leaders are ambassadors of the Association and should strive to reflect the highest standards of leadership excellence through the following attributes: vision, communication, passion for the Association, reliability, inclusiveness, balance, respect and collaboration.
+Effective leaders are also expected to mentor others to develop and exemplify these attributes as they become future leaders.